SobamboS/Bazar_Ecommerce_Website/README.md

 # REST API for Bazazr E-Commerce Website

-* I developed this REST API for my e-commerce application.
+* I developed this REST API for one of my capstone projects.
 This API performs all the fundamental CRUD operations of any e-commerce platform with user validation at every step.
 * This project was developed and continuosly developing as one of my final projects @SEMICOLON AFRICA.

 ## Tech Stack